Whipped creams are widely used for cooking in households and in the catering sector, especially for desserts and cake decorations.

 - Vegetable fat is lower priced than butterfat also resulting in better cost in use calculation

-- Even though dairy proteins are commonly used in production of imitation whipping cream it is possible to produce 100% vegetable products avoiding allergens and supporting veganism.
+- Even though dairy proteins are commonly used in the production of imitation whipping cream it is possible to produce 100% vegetable products avoiding allergens and supporting veganism.

 Production of imitation whipping cream